Vladimir Kovačević (footballer, born 1992): Spartak Subotica

 At the beginning of August 2013 Kovačević signed with Serbian SuperLiga side Spartak Subotica.
 During his stay, Vladimir finally managed to break into the first team.
 In three seasons, he reached two Serbian Cup semifinals with the club(in 2013–14 and 2015–16).
 Kovačević was primarily used as a center-back, but was equally successful when deployed as a defensive midfielder.
 His above-par performances drew attention of multiple clubs, including his former club Vojvodina.

 Second spell at Vojvodina

-On 1 June 2016, Kovačević re-signed for Vojvodina, on a three-year-deal.
+On 1 June 2016, Kovačević re-signed for Vojvodina, on a three-year deal.

 Kortrijk

-After 6 months in Vojvodina, on 28 January 2017, Kovačević signed four-and-a-half-year-deal with Belgian side Kortrijk.
+After 6 months in Vojvodina, on 28 January 2017, Kovačević signed a four-and-a-half-year deal with Belgian side Kortrijk.

 Sheriff Tiraspol

 On 20 June 2018, Moldovan club Sheriff Tiraspol announced they had signed Kovačević on loan from Kortrijk.
 Kovačević left Sheriff Tiraspol a year later when his loan expired, having played 24 games and scoring three goals.